-- (a) The developer must provide a total surface drainage plan for approval by the director of engineering.
-This plan is an extension of the report submitted with the preliminary plat required by CBJ 49.15.411.
-The plan must be prepared by a civil engineer licensed to practice in the State of Alaska, must show all drainage facilities, and must include: - (1) The calculated increase in stormwater runoff resulting from the proposed development as well as the runoff from the total drainage area(s) associated with the site.
-Runoff calculation shall be based on a fully developed subdivision and a 25-year storm event. - (2) An evaluation of existing drainage ways and structures located between the development and the receiving water body shall verify that the existing drainage ways can accommodate the increased runoff.

-- (3) All public and any required private drainage facilities. - (4) A demonstration of how drainage from the proposed subdivision will outlet into an established drainage channel, unless an alternative drainage way is approved by the director of engineering and public works. - (b) Easements.
+- (a) The developer must provide a total surface drainage plan, prepared by a civil engineer licensed to practice in the State of Alaska, for approval by the director of engineering.
+The plan must show all drainage facilities, and must include: - (1) The calculated increase in stormwater runoff resulting from the proposed development as well as the runoff from the total drainage area(s) associated with the site.
+Runoff calculation shall be based on a fully developed subdivision and a 25-year storm event. - (2) An evaluation of existing drainage ways and structures located between the development and the receiving water body shall verify that the existing drainage ways can accommodate the increased runoff. - (3) All public and any required private drainage facilities. - (4) A demonstration of how drainage from the proposed subdivision will outlet into an established drainage channel, unless an alternative drainage way is approved by the director of engineering and public works. - (b) Easements.
 All development must be provided with necessary drainage easements, and drainage facilities adequate to prevent increased surface or subsurface runoff to abutting properties. - (c) Drainage systems required.
 The developer must install all on and off-site improvements necessary to deal with increases in or changes to existing flows as shown on the approved drainage plan. - (d) Construction timing.
-Any drainage improvements required by this section must be constructed and approved prior to or at the same time as the completion of any street construction. - Section 34.
+Any drainage improvements required by this section must be constructed and approved prior to or at the same time as the completion of any street construction.

+Section 34.
 Repeal of Section.
-CBJ 49.35.530 Municipal planned area drainage system, is repealed and reserved. - Section 35.
+CBJ 49.35.530 Municipal planned area drainage system, is repealed and reserved.

+Section 35.
 Repeal of Section.
-CBJ 49.35.540 Easements, is repealed and reserved. - Section 36.
+CBJ 49.35.540 Easements, is repealed and reserved.

+Section 36.
 Repeal and Reenactment of Article.
 CBJ 49.35, Article VI Pedestrian Access, is repealed and reenacted to read: